The spaces of rational curves on del Pezzo surfaces via conic bundles: The space of rational curves on del Pezzo surfaces

 Now the tangent space of $\Hilb^{[k_i]}(B_i)$ is given by $H^0(T_i, N_{T_i/B_i})$ which can be considered as a subspace of $H^0(T_i, N_{T_i/\mathbb P \times B})$.
 Thus the tangent space of the above fiber product is given by

 which is isomorphic to

 Here the projection map for the rightmost term is defined by the following compositions:

 Let us try to understand these maps in more detail.
 Let $I_C$, $I_{T_i}$, $I_{B_i}$ be the ideal sheaves for $C$, $T_i$, and $B_i$ respectively.
-We assume that $C$ is not equal to a sum of $B_i$ and vertical fibers.
+We assume that $C$ is not contained $V_{i, a}$ for any $i$.
 (In this case, the above map is just the zero map.)
 Then the dual of $\phi_{C, T_i}$ is given by

 Both spaces are $k_i$-dimensional.
 So the cokernel $K$ is given by